OFFLINE-GmbH/oc-seeder-plugin/README.md

 ## Running seeders

 Simply run `php artisan plugin:seed` to run the seeders of all plugins.

+Use the `--fresh` option to refresh all seeded plugins before popuplating them with new data.
+Be aware that this will rollback and reinstall a plugin completely, so any plugin data will be lost.

 ## Included factories